thmeitz/ksqldb-go/README.md

 }
 ```

-For no authentication just use blank username and password values.
+For no authentication remove `Credentials` from options.

 ### QueryBuilder (since v0.0.3)